carolinaah/DataBox/final_project_CarolinaArroyo.md

 ### Target audience
 ------------- | -------------
 Target audience | Resident citizens of Mexico with Internet access, between 14 and 50 years old, with an average degree of education of 8.6 years (half of secondary school) and little knowledge about data visualization.
-Sample | The sample is limited to three Mexican students (born and raised in Mexico) pursuing a master's degree at Carnegie Mellon University.
+Sample | The sample is limited to two Mexican students (born and raised in Mexico) pursuing a master's degree at Carnegie Mellon University and one pursuing a master's degree at UPitt.
 The average age of individuals is 28 and they have bachelor's and master's degrees, as well as knowledge about data visualization.
 None of them have specialized knowledge in the field of mental health.

 ### Research goals